jimmieego/reading-notes/Design.md

 Copywork enables you to pick up inspiration and remix it into your own style.
 A casual glance at a great new design would only reveal the surface level of technique and style, but with copywork, you can go deep and really expand your skills.

+# Layout
+## Modular scale
+[Type Scale](http://type-scale.com/) is a visual calculator which will calculate the different values for you.
+Note that Type Scale gives you the line height also so don't forget to change this when you change the font sizes.

+## Line length
+The average character length per line should be between 45-75 characters.